 Next on the list of goals for 2021 is rolling out a new version of the Timed Email Organizer add-in.
 This new version will be similar to our Schedule Recurring Email for Office 365 service in that there will be no desktop installation.
 Rather, it will run from our cloud server and work within your email account.
 This new version will be called the Timed Email Organizer for Office 365 and if you are familiar with the desktop version, then you’ll know that it will run rules that you create – except that unlike the Outlook desktop version, it will run 24 x 7 x 365.
 This will be a subscription product, but will have a free tier just like Schedule Recurring Email for Office 365.
 We are aware of Power Automate (aka “Flow”) and are looking to differentiate it from Microsoft’s product.

 Finally, we are planning on rolling out “modern” new style Outlook add-ins that work on the desktop, on Macs, and on Outlook on the web.
 These new add-ins do not get installed per se, rather you add them to Outlook using the “Get Add-Ins” toolbar button right in Outlook.
 The first one of these will be Phishing Net, a new style add-in that will put up a toolbar button in Outlook that will allow you easily submit suspicious emails to your corporate security officer.
 Many companies have rolled their own versions of this concept, and similar to the aforementioned Timed Email Organizer for Office 365, there will be a free tier.

 More on this next month when we introduce it; in the meantime subscribe to our newsletter to keep up with us and hear about our newest products as they come out.
 To subscribe, just click the yellow Subscribe To Our Newsletter banner on the upper right hand side of your window.

 That’s a pretty good list to start.
-Is there anything you’d like to add to our roadmap?
+Is there anything you’d like to add to our 2021 road map?
 Comment below or email us.
 We’d love to hear it!